dharaniswar975/College-Management-System/README.md

 3. Deploy the project using *Tiram.AI* and connect it with *Vercel*.

-## 🎯 Contributing
-- Fork the repository (if applicable)
-- Create a new branch (git checkout -b feature-name)
-- Commit your changes (git commit -m 'Add new feature')
-- Push to your branch (git push origin feature-name)
-- Submit a pull request

-## 📜 License
-This project is licensed under *MIT License*.

 ## 📞 Contact
 For queries, reach out at *gangarudharaniswarreddy@gmail.com* or open an issue on GitHub.